 Memory failure above address 0FFFFh

-If you experience any of the following beep code errors, see Contacting Dell for instructions on obtaining technical assistance.
+If you experience any of the following beep code errors, see Contacting Dell <ADMIN NOTE: Broken link has been removed from this post by Dell> for instructions on obtaining technical assistance.

 Microprocessor register failure